What are the Best D&D Podcasts?

 - Caleb Widogast the Human Wizard — voiced by Liam O’Brien

 The second campaign is about 57 episodes in (at the time of writing) and has about 220 hours of gameplay so far.

 While Critical Role is mainly known for its Twitch and Youtube presence, as all sessions are shot with audio and video, it still makes for an awesome podcast if you are looking to listen to this amazing story while commuting, at work, or not able to be watching for some other reason.

 One thing I will say is that people new to DnD will likely find this series quite intimidating.
 Things move very fast and there is a lot of homebrew content that has been added by the master DM Matt Mercer.
-Also, the first campaign starts in the middle of the campaign, with the party’s arrival to Kraghammer, and just jumps right into the story with very little background information.
-This, combined with the poor audio quality of the first three episodes, makes me hesitant to recommend starting off your DnD podcast-listening career with the first campaign of Critical Role.
+Also, the first campaign starts in the middle of the campaign, with the party’s arrival to Kraghammer, and just jumps right into the story with very little background information included in the actual podcast.
+The crew narrates a “prequel” that tells of their story before the podcast, if you are planning on getting into Critical Role Season 1, or if you have already started and looking for some background information, this is a great 20-minute watch.

 General discussion around the Critical Role subreddit (shoutout to r/CriticalRole) is that Campaign 1 is more light-hearted and high fantasy than Campaign 2.
 Campaign 2’s characters are more morally grey whereas Vox Machina was a sort of collection of benevolent super-powered individuals.
 That said, it is really hard to compare the two campaigns as it would be very similar to comparing Daredevil to The Avengers.
 Sure they are both awesome and entertaining, but they are playing in completely different leagues.

 As an avid DnD player and listener, I was able to break through the intimidation surrounding the fast and hard introduction to Critical Role’s 1st campaign and would give it a straight up and down 10/10.
 Like I said above, the story is incredible, the characters are deep and very well-portrayed, and the quality of the podcast never wavers.